 Select the time range you want to see from the fourth menu, or select Jump to now from the fifth menu.

 Only the resource types, instances, and log names that are present in your project are shown in the menus.
-It may take a short time for the menus to be updated after adding a new resource type or instance, or writing to a new log.
+It might take a short time for the menus to be updated after adding a new resource type or instance, or writing to a new log.

-Differences in basic and advanced filters
+Differences between basic and advanced queries

 with the label

-text: label must not be used with advanced filters.
+text: label with advanced queries.

 The following table shows equivalent text searches:

-|Logs Viewer basic filter||Advanced logs filter with the same meaning|
+|Legacy Logs Viewer basic query||Advanced logs query with the same meaning|

 If you accidentally use

-text: in the advanced filter, you will be searching
+text: in the advanced query, you search

 for a match in a field called